nikolailevshakov/scenario-examples-courses/Docker/networks/step3/text.md

 Use --network flag to create host network.

 Ip address of pods in the network can be found by running "docker network inspect".
+Make a note that app-1 container doesn't have an ip address.

 Documentation - https://docs.docker.com/network/drivers/host/.
 ```